marcus-j-davies/node-red-semaphore-plus/README.md

 # node-red-semaphore-plus
-An advanced semaphore Node for Node RED, with a dynamic fail-safe
+An advanced set of semaphore Nodes for Node RED, with a dynamic fail-safe

 ### Uh... what is it